 1. Provide persons who work with students who are deaf or hard of hearing the resources to fulfill our mission “to improve the futures of children with hearing loss.”

-2. Maintain a growing bank of free information and resource handouts relevant to supporting child development and student success
+2. Maintain a growing bank of free information relevant to supporting child development and student success, including free Update newsletters with topical information sent to over 10,000 subscribers twice monthly

 3. Provide products for sale that have been specifically selected to support the success of students with hearing loss, offered at a price equal to, or lower than, all other sources